openrewrite/rewrite-docs/getting-started/getting-started.md

 {% endtab %}
 {% endtabs %}

-Run `mvn rewrite:fix`/`gradlew rewriteFix` and observe that the test classes are all updated to be JUnit 5 tests.
+Run `./mvnw rewrite:fix` or `./gradlew rewriteFix` and observe that the test classes are all updated to be JUnit 5 tests.
 If you're using Maven, the pom.xml will also have had had the Junit 4 dependency removed and Junit 5 dependencies added.
 Rewrite does not yet support automatic update of Gradle dependencies.
 Gradle users will have to manually make the corresponding changes.

 {% hint style="info" %}
 If you want to know when dependency management for Gradle will be added to rewrite, follow [this issue](https://github.com/openrewrite/rewrite-roadmap/issues/7) on our roadmap.